sepulo/pkibooster-js/README.md

-pkibooster-test-drive
+PKI Booster Javascript
 =====================

-This is a test drive page for PKI Booster
+This is a Javascript wrapper around PKI Booster that enables you to develope cross-browser PKI web applications.